tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 # OPC UA - User modelled interface - V1.0.0

 ## Description
-This Add-In is designed to automate the creation of OPC UA server interfaces by emulating the "default SIMATIC server interface" found on S7-1500 PLCs.
+This Add-In is designed to replicate the “Default SIMATIC Server Interface”, found in S7-1500 PLCs, as a user modelled interface using Openness.

 The main goals of this Add-In are:

 - Enhanced performance: Replace the default SIMATIC server interface with modelled interfaces that offer improved performance, 5 to 6 times faster, when accessing data through the read, write, and subscribe services.
-- Automatic interface generation for S7-1200 and S7-1500 R/H PLCs: Create server interfaces for S7-1200 and S7-1500 R/H PLCs, which do not include the default SIMATIC server interface.
+- Automatic interface generation for S7-1200 and S7-1500 R/H PLCs: Create server interfaces for S7-1200 and S7-1500 R/H PLCs, which do not support the default SIMATIC server interface.
 - Customization to fit project needs: Provide flexibility by allowing customization of the server interface to meet specific project requirements.
 With the "Extend create" option, users can modify certain parameters of the server interface and adapt it to their needs.

 ## Table of contents